Maternity

 Compared to the England average, Wakefield district has…

-• significantly higher proportions of women recorded as smoking in early pregnancy and at delivery.
+• significantly higher proportions of smoking in early pregnancy and at delivery.

-• significantly higher proportions of women living with obesity in early pregnancy.
+• significantly higher proportions of obesity in early pregnancy.

 • significantly lower levels of breastfeeding.

-• statistically similar proportions of teenage mothers and low birth weight babies.
+• statistically similar proportions of low birth weight babies.

 in recent years?

-This section contains maternity data for women booking and delivering at Mid-Yorkshire Hospital Trust (MYHT).
-This information can be used to look at the needs of women (and their babies) who have used MYHT; it cannot be used to assess the needs of the general population, as women who have used a different provider are not included.
+This section contains maternity data for patients booking and delivering at Mid-Yorkshire Teaching Trust (MYTT).
+This information can be used to look at the needs of patients (and their babies) who have used MYTT; it cannot be used to assess the needs of the general population, as those who have used a different provider are not included.

 • The proportion of births to teenage mothers has decreased from 2.7% in 2007/08-2011/12 to 0.8% in 2018/19-2022/23.